apache/zeppelin/docs/interpreter/scio.md

 ### Progress

 There can be only one paragraph running at a time.
-There is no notion of overall progress - the progress indicator will state `42`, which is just a magic number.
+There is no notion of overall progress, thus progress bar will be `0`.

 ### SCollection display helpers